 The multi-agency ‘Events Safety Advisory Group’ is also there to advise you if you are organising your own event.

-If you are planning an event on Council land, or involves a road closure, we will expect you to act on our advice as a condition of the booking, and that you meet all terms and conditions of booking as set out in this document (download also available on the right).
+If you are planning an event on Council land, or involves a road closure, we will expect you to act on our advice as a condition of the booking, and that you meet all terms and conditions of booking (download also available on the right).

 Even if your event is on private land, and entirely independent of the Council, we are pleased to provide information to help you fulfil your responsibilities, so that Burnley people and visitors to our borough can enjoy your event safely and in confidence.